Big Man on Campus

 Big Man on Campus (also known as The Hunchback of UCLA and The Hunchback Hairball of L.A. in the United Kingdom) is a 1989 comedy film directed by Jeremy Kagan, and written by and starring Allan Katz.
-It is loosely based on The Hunchback of Notre Dame by Victor Hugo.
+It is loosely based on the 1831 novel The Hunchback of Notre-Dame by Victor Hugo.
 The film co-stars Corey Parker.

 Plot

-The film opens with a news broadcast on the apparent sighting of a "mysterious creature" on the UCLA campus.
-Among those interviewed are underachieving student Alex Kominski (Corey Parker) and his girlfriend Cathy Adams (Melora Hardin).
-Although neither claim to believe in the creature's existence, a hunchbacked figure (Allan Katz) is shown looking down from the bell tower, spying on Cathy through a telescope.
+A news broadcast reports on the apparent sighting of a "mysterious creature" on the UCLA campus.
+Among those interviewed are underachieving student Alex Kominski and his girlfriend Cathy Adams.
+Although neither claim to believe in the creature's existence, a hunchbacked figure is shown looking down from the bell tower, spying on Cathy through a telescope.

 While attending a renaissance-themed carnival on campus, Alex gets involved in a scuffle after insulting another student's girlfriend.
-When Cathy interjects herself into the fight, the creature suddenly comes to her defense but is chased away by campus security and eventually captured.
-The creature is brought to trial, where psychiatrist Dr. Victoria Fisk (Jessica Harper) labels him a menace to society.
+When Cathy tries to intervene, the creature suddenly comes to her defense but is chased away and eventually captured by campus security.
+In court, psychiatrist Dr. Victoria Fisk labels the creature a menace to society.
 Cathy rejects the doctor's opinion, stating that the creature was only trying to protect her.
-Another witness, Dr. Richard Webster (Tom Skerritt), the head of the university's Psychology department, suggests it might be possible to rehabilitate the creature.
+Another witness, Dr. Richard Webster, the head of the university's Psychology department, suggests it might be possible to rehabilitate the creature.

 Finally, the hunchback himself is called to the stand, where Dr. Fisk asks him who he believes is better qualified to determine his fate, Dr. Webster or herself.
-Demonstrating that the primitive creature can only repeat the last thing he hears spoken, he predictably answers, "Dr. Fisk".
+Demonstrating that the creature can only repeat the last thing he hears spoken, he predictably answers, "Dr. Fisk".
 She then humiliates him by prompting him to describe himself as a "complete and total fool".
-Given the evidence, Judge Ferguson (John Finnegan) orders that the hunchback be confined in a mental facility.
+Given the evidence, Judge Ferguson orders that the hunchback be confined in a mental facility.
 When Cathy protests, the creature stands and acknowledges both her and the judge by name, leading the judge to overturn his ruling and award temporary custody to the university under the supervision of Dr. Webster, with the condition that should the creature exhibit any violent behavior, he will be institutionalized.

 Upon being escorted back to the university, the creature shows Alex, Cathy, and Dr. Webster his home in the bell tower, cluttered with various objects scavenged from around campus.
 Reluctant to leave him alone in the tower, Cathy encourages Alex to stay and watch over him, with Dr. Webster offering to get him special consideration for the task from his instructors at the university.
-Left with little choice in the matter, Alex agrees.
+Alex reluctantly agrees.